Dashboard Controls

 Database Locking & Contention

-This shows the number of deadlocks encountered across all databases during the selected time range.
+This bar chart shows the number of deadlocks encountered across your database instances over time.
 What are deadlocks?
 Deadlocks occur when two or more queries block each other, preventing further execution.
 For example:- Transaction A locks Table 1, waiting for Table 2

 - Transaction B locks Table 2, waiting for Table 1